-For better WordPress security, don’t set up sites using the user name “admin”.
+For security reasons, avoid setting up WordPress sites with the user name “admin”.

-This is the default installation username for WordPress and one of the leading causes of brute force attacks and security threats on WordPress.
+This is the default installation username for WordPress and one of the first vulnerable areas of website security that hackers look for in the WordPress CMS.

-In this step-by-step tutorial for non-technical WordPress users, we’ll show you how to change the WordPress admin user name to a more secure user name.
+In this tutorial, you will learn how to change the WordPress admin username from ‘admin’ to a more secure user name.

-How To Change Your WP User Name From Admin To A More Secure Username
+How To Change Your Admin User Name In WordPress

-Generally, in a new WordPress installation, the first user is usually the admin.
+Generally, with all new WordPress installations, the first registered user is the admin of the website or blog.

-The default WordPress username admin is not recommended, as it poses a security risk to your WordPress site …
+Having the default WordPress username admin is not recommended, as it creates a security risk to your WordPress site …

-Let’s change the WordPress admin user name from ‘admin’ to a more secure username.
+Let’s change the admin user name in WordPress from ‘admin’ to a more secure username.

-There are a number of ways to access your “Profile” section and view your username details inside WordPress:
+There are several ways to view your user name details after logging into WordPress:

-Click either on the username, or click on the Edit link when hovering over the username with your mouse …
+Click on your username, or the Edit link when hovering over the user name with your mouse …

-Or, select Edit My Profile from the “Howdy, User” drop down menu at the top-right hand corner of your admin area …
+Or, select Edit My Profile from the “Howdy, User” menu at the top-right hand corner of your admin area …

-You can also visit your “Profile” screen by selecting Users > Your Profile from your admin menu.
+You can also access your “Profile” page by selecting Users > Your Profile from the Dashboard menu.

-You will discover in the Profile area that you can’t change user names inside your Dashboard …
+You will see in the Profile area that usernames cannot be changed from your administration section …

 Change Admin Username By Creating A New Admin User

-If your WordPress admin login is “admin,” here’s the easiest way to change your user name without accessing your server and doing technical changes to your WordPress database:
+If your WordPress admin login is “admin,” here’s the easiest way to change the user name without going into your server:

 First, let’s create a new user …

-Next, create a new user name, and assign the new user the role of “Administrator”.
+Next, create a more secure user name, and assign the new user account the role of “Administrator”.
 Save your changes in order to update your settings …

 Log out of your WordPress admin area …

-Choose the option to attribute all content owned by the old user account and reassigned it to your new admin, then confirm the deletion of the old admin account …
+Choose the option to attribute all content owned by the old admin account and reassigned it to the new user, then confirm the deletion of the old admin account …

 Change Admin Username Using A WordPress Plugin